SylmarDev/KannasQualityOfLife/README.md

 * Teleporter instantly finishes charging after boss is killed, with time adjusted
 * Guaranteed Cleansing Pool on Alphesian Sanctuary
 * Only pet the glass frog once for deep void portal
+* Ability to set the frog cost through config, including making it free

 ## TODO